ckeditor/ckeditor5/docs/tutorials/widgets/data-from-external-source.md

 ## Final solution

-If you got lost at any point in the tutorial or want to go straight to the solution, there is a repository with the [final project](https://github.com/ckeditor/ckeditor5-tutorials-examples/tree/main/data-from-external-source/final-project).
+If you got lost at any point in the tutorial or want to go straight to the solution, there is a repository with the [final project](https://github.com/ckeditor/ckeditor5-tutorials-examples/tree/main/data-from-external-source/final-project) available.

 ```bash
 git clone https://github.com/ckeditor/ckeditor5-tutorials-examples